Speedml/speedml/README.rst

 Productive.
 Intuitive linear workflow
 ---------------------------------------

-Learning machine learning fundamentals is a breeze with Speedml as we have designed the API to follow a linear workflow with sensible prerequisites and intuitive next steps.
+Understanding machine learning fundamentals is a breeze with Speedml as we have designed the API to follow a linear workflow with sensible prerequisites and intuitive next steps.

 These five lines of Speedml code perform feature engineering on four features of Titanic dataset::